Why is Instagram hiding likes?

 And, of course, another perspective is that this is a business move designed to keep Instagram’s boat afloat.
 Talking about his toxic social environment that makes his users unhappy could eventually make Instagram an unpopular place.
 Changing its practices could be the key to keeping users in the future, alleviating Facebook’s negative reaction in recent years.

-Without I like it, users can no longer compare their posts with others, creating less pressure and negativity.
+Without I Like It, users can no longer compare their posts with others, creating less pressure and negativity.
 It is more likely that you remain on the platform if the space is positive.

 Building a positive culture

 Great technology could take steps to make social media a less toxic environment, but regardless of the changes made, it still starts with the user.
-We generate the content that influences mental health; this is no different despite the Instagram changes.
+We generate content that influences mental health; this is no different despite the Instagram changes.

 With likes out of the spotlight, the quality of post content is what matters most.
 Consider the message that each post sends to an audience.
 It is a small enigma of the culture we are creating.